Updated: Dec 14, 2022

-I was thinking about the process you go through after a spiritual session for an article I was writing for Arcana Herbal.
+I was reflecting on the process we go through after a spiritual session or reading.
 This is a special window of time and it's very beneficial when spent mindfully, but it’s important to know that it’s common to feel a little vulnerable, a little out of touch with reality after hearing messages from our guides.
 And as I was writing the article, offering suggestions, tips, and information on what to do after a spiritual session - like a tarot reading, energy healing, a birth chart reading, etc. - my mind kept circling back to that common vulnerable feeling, and more importantly, where does it come from?
 And of course while I was working on both of the articles, Mars was at 28° of Gemini and was still very much activating my natal Gemini Mars, which basically means the more I thought about the concept, the more I dug deeper into examining why we would feel so innately uncomfortable in receiving powerful validation.
 Why does confirmation from our ancestors and guides leave us feeling so overwhelmed?

 When I try to get to the root of something, I often reflect on my relationship with my daughter.
 It gives me insight into how my mind was working at that age, as well as what the response process was like for my parents.
 Therefore, I can start to theorize about where common behavioral patterns can begin in childhood.
 And that’s when it started to hit me.
 For most of us, we have been taught the opposite of validation from a young age.
 And when I tell you this is common, I mean it.
 This is a massively shared experience regardless of what your childhood looked like.
 From extreme trauma to parents and guardians who are genuinely doing their best, the situation looks a little like this: